 I peeked out the window and tried hard to see,

-I just can’t imagine just what it might be.
+I just can’t imagine what it really might be.

 The moon sure was shinin’ on a wee bit of frost